Iran says IAEA access to nuclear sites images has ended, extension possible | Headlines

 - Iran Islamic Rep

-A three-month monitoring deal between Tehran and the United Nations nuclear watchdog expired on Saturday, Iran's parliament speaker told the country's state TV on Sunday, adding that access to images of nuclear sites would cease.
-The head of the International Atomic Energy Agency (IAEA), Rafael Grossi, is to hold a news conference on Sunday afternoon.
-He is in talks with Iran on extending the monitoring arrangement which could have an impact on negotiations between Tehran and six powers to revive a 2015 nuclear deal, the IAEA said.
+The International Atomic Energy Agency and Tehran struck the three-month monitoring agreement in February to cushion the blow of Iran reducing its cooperation with the agency, and it allowed monitoring of some activities that would otherwise have been axed to continue.
+IAEA chief Rafael Grossi is in talks with Iran on extending it.

+European diplomats said last week that failure to agree an extension would plunge the wider, indirect talks between Washington and Tehran on reviving the 2015 deal into crisis.
+Those talks are due to resume in Vienna this week.
+The IAEA had planned for Grossi to hold a news conference on Sunday but it said he was still "consulting with Tehran" and that his news conference had been postponed until Monday morning.

-"From May 22 and with the end of the three-month agreement, the agency will have no access to data collected by cameras inside the nuclear facilities agreed under the agreement," state TV quoted Mohammad Baqer Qalibaf as saying.
-Iran's state TV also quoted an unnamed official saying that the agreement between the agency and Tehran could be extended "conditionally" for a month.
+"From May 22 and with the end of the three-month agreement, the (IAEA) agency will have no access to data collected by cameras inside the nuclear facilities agreed under the agreement," state TV quoted parliament speaker Mohammad Baqer Qalibaf as saying.
+An unnamed official was also quoted as saying that the agreement between the IAEA and Tehran could be extended "conditionally" for a month.

 To pressure President Joe Biden's administration to return to the nuclear pact and lift sanctions, Iran's hardline-dominated parliament passed a law last year to end its obligation to allow the IAEA short-notice inspections to check nuclear work is not being covertly put to military ends.
-To give diplomacy a chance, the watchdog and Iran agreed in February to keep "necessary" IAEA monitoring and verification activities in the Islamic Republic, although Tehran would reduce cooperation with the agency.
+To give diplomacy a chance, the watchdog and Iran agreed in February to keep "necessary" IAEA monitoring and verification activities in the Islamic Republic.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)